-[Date] Irrevocable Letter of Credit Number Beneficiary: City of Lee's Summit, Missouri 220 SE Green St. Lee's Summit, MO 64063 Attention: City Manager Ladies and Gentlemen: We hereby issue in your favor our irrevocable Standby Letter of Credit for the account of (the "Company"), for an amount not exceeding in the aggregate U.S. Dollars U.S (the "Stated Amount").
+[Date] Irrevocable Letter of Credit Number Beneficiary: City of Lee's Summit, Missouri 220 SE Green St. Lee's Summit, MO 64063 Attention: City Manager Ladies and Gentlemen: We hereby issue in your favor our irrevocable Standby Letter of Credit for the account of (the "Company"), for an amount not exceeding in the aggregate U.S U.S (the "Stated Amount").
 This Letter of Credit is issued to you pursuant to the terms of that certain Tax Increment Financing Funding Agreement, dated as of, between you and the Company (the "Funding Agreement").
 The Stated Amount is available to you, hereunder, against presentation to us of your appropriately completed drawing certificate(s) in the form of Exhibit 1 or Exhibit 2, attached hereto.
 Only one drawing may be made hereunder.
 If a drawing is received by us prior to 12:00 Noon, Kansas City, Missouri time, on a Business Day, and provided that such drawing conforms to the terms and conditions hereof, payment of the drawing amount shall be made to the Beneficiary in immediately available funds by 3:00 P.M., Kansas City, Missouri time, on the same Business Day.
 If a drawing is received by us after 12:00 Noon, Kansas City, Missouri time, on a Business Day, and provided that such drawing conforms to the terms and conditions hereof, payment of the drawing amount shall be made to the Beneficiary in immediately available funds by 1:00 P.M., Kansas City, Missouri time, on the next succeeding Business Day.
-Drawing Certificate(s) may be presented hereunder by facsimile transmission (facsimile number).
-If transmitted via facsimile, the original of any such transmitted Drawing Certificate shall be immediately sent to us by overnight courier, however, the Beneficiary and the Corporation agree that we are authorized to act upon any facsimile transmission of a Drawing Certificate without the need to follow up for the receipt of the original Drawing Certificate.
-If a demand for payment made hereunder by the Beneficiary does not conform to the terms and conditions of this Letter of Credit, we shall give the Beneficiary prompt notice that the demand for payment was not made in accordance with the terms and conditions of this Letter of Credit, stating the reasons therefor, and we will upon the Beneficiary's instructions hold any such non-conforming demand at the disposal of the Beneficiary or return same to the Beneficiary.
+Drawing Certificate(s) may be presented hereunder by facsimile transmission (facsimile number If a demand for payment made hereunder by the Beneficiary does not conform to the terms and conditions of this Letter of Credit, we shall give the Beneficiary prompt notice that the demand for payment was not made in accordance with the terms and conditions of this Letter of Credit, stating the reasons therefor, and we will upon the Beneficiary's instructions hold any such non-conforming demand at the disposal of the Beneficiary or return same to the Beneficiary.
 Upon being notified of a non-conforming demand, the Beneficiary may attempt to correct such demand to the extent that they are entitled to do so.
 As used in this Letter of Credit "Business Day" shall mean any day other than a Saturday, Sunday or a day on which banking institutions in the state of Missouri are required or authorized by law to close.
-This Letter of Credit expires at our office located at business on, or any extended date as hereinafter provided for; provided, however, that if on such date you are subject to a court order that prohibits or otherwise restricts your ability to draw on this Letter of Credit, then such expiry date shall be automatically extended without amendment to the date which is thirty (30) days after the date on which such order is dismissed (the "Expiry Date").
+This Letter of Credit expires at our office located at with our close of business on, or any extended date as hereinafter provided for; provided, however, that if on such date you are subject to a court order that prohibits or otherwise restricts your ability to draw on this Letter of Credit, then such expiry date shall be automatically extended without amendment to the date which is thirty (30) days after the date on which such order is dismissed (the "Expiry Date").